 One thing I’ve learned this year after crossing two locations in the mountains off my list is that I’ll probably think twice about listening to others when they say my car won’t be able to reach a destination, particularly because of unideal road conditions.
-With that said, unless you have a car so low to the ground that it cannot go over a speed bump, or you just don’t know how to navigate potholes, you should be able to reach the Blue Ridge restaurant.
-After a few Google Map hiccups, including prematurely announcing the arrival at the destination, my friend and I finally parked at the picturesque eatery about an hour’s drive from Papine at a cautious pace.
+With that said, unless you have a car that’s very low to the ground, or you just don’t know how to navigate potholes, you’ll be able to reach the Blue Ridge restaurant without hiccup.

-Sitting by a large window looking out at the green mountain range, we were immediately greeted by our waitress for the afternoon, Sarah.
-Smiling Sarah asked our preference between bottled or tap water, which for me was a pleasant first; I’ve never been offered tap water at an eatery, I usually have to ask [in order to save a few dollars].
+A smiling waitress will greet you and possibly ask your preference between bottled or tap water.
+This was a pleasant first for me; I’ve never been offered tap water at an eatery, I usually have to ask for it [in order to save a few dollars].
 The rustic-chic décor elements thrives on small details.
-Menus are presented in a frame, providing the options to read them laid on the table or erected like a photo.
-Utensils were placed by the glass of water on the side of the table in a small burlap bag.
-After going over the menu a few times, an order was placed followed by multiple photo captures of the rustic-chic décor elements, scenery, and two friends enjoying the afternoon.
-Chatting and photographing for maybe 25 minutes, someone else’s attentive server asked if we needed anything while waiting, another pleasant unexpected happening.
-Sarah appeared shortly after to inform that our meals were almost ready, and within 5 minutes… voilà!
+Menus are presented in a picture frame, providing the options to read laid on the table or erected like a photo, while utensils are placed on the side of the table in a small burlap bag.
+While waiting, a server (whether your appointed one or someone else’s) may ask if anything is desired while waiting.
+Our waitress, Sarah, appeared shortly after to inform that our meals were almost ready, and within 5 minutes… voilà!
 On a wooden tray, complemented with a playful ornament, were our meals.
 Even the bill is encased in a decorative tin.
 Small, ornamental elements such as these enhance the overall presentation and charm of the experience.

-Topped with whipped cream and blue sprinkles of sugar, I embraced my foamy mustache before redecorating the entire contents of my mouth sipping on the namesake beverage.
-Now almost even more relaxed, we requested our bills, which were encased in a decorative tin.
-The small, ornamental elements such as this enhanced the overall presentation and charm of the experience; definitely wouldn’t mind visiting again.
+Topped with whipped cream and blue sprinkles of sugar, I embraced my foamy mustache before redecorating the entire contents of my mouth sipping on the almost teal beverage.

 - Food Variety 70%